DeepakMuralidharan/blog/about.md

 permalink: /about/
 ---

-I'm currently working as a Machine Learning Engineer in the Siri Natural Language (NLP) team at Apple.
+I currently work as a Machine Learning Engineer in the Siri Natural Language team at Apple.

 Prior to this, I obtained my Masters in  Electrical Engineering at the University of California, Los Angeles (UCLA).
-My primary academic area of interest is machine learning with applications in natural language processing, computer vision and speech.
-At UCLA, I was a member of the Speech Processing and Auditory Perception Laboratory advised by Prof Abeer Alwan where I worked on deep neural networks for estimation of subglottal acoustic features.
+During my Masters, my primary academic area of interest was machine learning with applications in natural language processing, computer vision and speech.
+At UCLA, I was a member of the Speech Processing and Auditory Perception Laboratory where I worked on deep neural networks for estimation of subglottal acoustic features.

 Github:
 {% include icon-github.html username="deepakmuralidharan" %}